 If you want to just read the site, no.

-If you want to make a comment, you must register with a username, password and email address
+If you want to make a comment or endorse a comment, you must register with a username, password and email address.

 On your Account page.
 Click the arrow by your username on the top righthand corner of every page